Dental Care To Prevent Tooth Loss and Gum Disease

 (ix) Do not use brush with hard bristles, as this can scratch away the polish, tooth enamel/protective layer.

-(x) Avoid biting hard objects as it can cause fissures or crack in your teeth.
+(x) Avoid biting hard objects as it can cause fissures or cracks in your teeth.

 (xi) Do not chew gum constantly.